 Have you been struggling with tooth loss for far too long?
 This serious level of dental damage can affect not only your oral health, but your smile’s ability to function and your everyday quality of life as well.
-At Soldotna Dental Arts, Dr. O’Donoghue would like to introduce you to a state-of-the-art method for replenishing strong, attractive teeth that exceed expectations: dental implants.
-Our team is happy to offer every stage of implant treatment, including the surgical portions, right here in our Soldotna, AK dental office for maximized convenience and comfort.
+At Soldotna Dental Arts, Dr. Mike Christensen would like to introduce you to a state-of-the-art method for replenishing strong, attractive teeth that exceed expectations: dental implants.
+Our team is happy to offer every stage of implant treatment, including the surgical portions, right here in our dental office for maximized convenience and comfort.
 Please contact us today to schedule an initial consultation for dental implants in Soldotna.

 Dental implants are highly versatile and can benefit patients who are struggling with a wide spectrum of tooth loss, from a single small gap to an entire arch.
 Keep reading below to learn more about what types of restorations are available for each unique situation: